-It's mid-summer and many of us are just now belatedly dusting off our gym memberships and meal prepping salads in hopes of shedding that stubborn winter weight.
+It's mid-January and many of us are putting that new gym membership to use and meal prepping salads in hopes of making progress towards our 2018 health goals.

 According to Lawrence J. Cheskin, MD, founder and director of the Johns Hopkins Weight Management Center, surveys show that people gain an average of five to seven pounds each winter.
-So chances are you have some extra baggage you’re trying to offload before you hit the beach.
+So chances are you are battling the urge to Netflix and chill (perhaps with a pizza delivery on the way).

-But getting your fitness back on track doesn’t have to mean spending hours toiling away on the treadmill.
+But getting (and keeping) your fitness back on track doesn’t have to mean spending hours toiling away on the treadmill.
 It’s about working smarter.

 The countdown is on: It’s time to get strategic about your exercise routine.
 Employ these tricks of the trade to boost motivation, fast-track your results and even enjoy the process of getting fit.

 We’ve all let a four-letter-word slip during an intense round of burpees or pushing through the burn on those final few crunches.

 It turns out that channeling your inner sailor may actually be helping you power through your workout.

 A recent study found that those who swore while working out boosted performance by 2 to 4 percent — and an 8 percent increase in strength — compared to those who kept it clean.